A set of Olympic medals won by Australian swimmer John Konrads in Rome in 1960 is part of the National Museum of Australia's collection.

-Postwar migration from Latvia
+Migration from Latvia

 John Konrads was born in Riga, Latvia in 1942.
 He arrived in Australia as a young boy in 1949 after several years in Germany.
-The Konrads family was part of a broad exodus of migrants in the wake of Nazi and Soviet occupation of the Baltic states in the years after the Second World War.
+The Konrads family was part of an exodus of migrants in the wake of Nazi and Soviet occupation of the Baltic states in the years after the Second World War.

 The Konrads were first placed at the Greta migrant camp, near Maitland, New South Wales, where John's father worked to fulfil the terms of the federal government's migration scheme.
-In exchange for free passage, clothing, food and shelter for their families, migrants agreed to work for two years on a variety of industrial and construction projects.
+In exchange for free passage, clothing, food and shelter for their families, migrants agreed to work for 2 years on a variety of industrial and construction projects.

 By 1953 the family had moved to Revesby on Sydney's outskirts.
 There John and his sister Ilsa first encountered Don Talbot, a young coach at the local Bankstown swimming pool.
 As Ilsa later told the Sydney Morning Herald, 'the rest, as they say, was history'.